bytesbydave/algorithms/Qustions/javascript.md

 ### What is the difference between `function Person(){}`, `const person = Person()`, and `const person = new Person()`

 - `function Person(){}` is a function declaration.
-It can b e used as a regular function or as a constrctor
+It can be used as a regular function or as a constrctor
 - `const person = Person()` calls Person as a regular function
 - `const person = new Person()` creates a new instance of Person